mkashfin/weather_aware_LLM_advisor/README.md

 python main.py
 ```

 On startup, the app loads `calendar.json` and displays all available commands.
-You will then see all the available commands and the prompt:
+You will then see the prompt:

 ```
 assistant>